hackclub/hackclub/workshops/backjack/README.md

 This is a friendly workshop for beginner and advanced C++ programmers, as it will help you practice and understand how functions are used and manipulated in C++.

-If you never play the blackjack game at all, or you want to know how to play it, don't worry, I have a [short video](https://youtu.be/eyoh-Ku9TCI) for you that explains exactly all the rules about the game.
+If you never play the blackjack game at all, or you want to know how to play it, don't worry, I have a [short video](https://youtu.be/eyoh-Ku9TCI) for you that explain exactly all the rules about the game.

  + NOTE: it is very important to watch this video when doing this workshop, as the workshop is based entirely on the video’s explanation.